GabbyJ/Lifeblue-Blog/README.md

 ## Issues to watch for

 - Not yet responsive on small devices but will be in the near future once work slows down or I get a new job 😉
+    - Update: Now responsive on tablet and small devices

 # Potential new features to make it better: